-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Engineering, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 21 Velocity Analysis: Method of IC - I
+Lecture - 23 Velocity Analysis: Application of Geometric Concepts - I

-So, we will be discussing the Velocity Analysis problem in this lecture.
-We started our discussions on velocity analysis with certain geometric concepts, and we are going to look into the application of these geometric concepts in velocity analysis of mechanisms.
+So, we will be discussing the velocity analysis problem in this lecture.
+We started our discussions on velocity analysis with certain geometric concepts and we are going to look into the application of these geometric concepts in velocity analysis of mechanisms.
+So, to give you an overview of what we are going to discuss in this lecture, we are going to discuss the geometric velocity analysis for mechanisms, using the concept of instantaneous center of rotation and in this lecture we are going to look at the 4R chain.

-So, to give you an overview of what we are going to discuss in this lecture; we are going to discuss the geometric velocity analysis for mechanisms, using the concept of instantaneous center of rotation.
-And in this lecture we are going to look at the 4R chain.
+So, we have already discussed, let me just review what we discussed about velocity analysis.
+So, mechanisms transform the actuator inputs there can be multiple actuator inputs, velocity inputs to the velocity of the output link.
+Now, this output link could be, having a translatory motion or a rotary motion or it may be motion in space on in the plane or in space, it may also have orientation etcetera.

-So, we have already discussed let me just review what we discussed about velocity analysis.
-So, mechanisms transform the actuator inputs there can be multiple actuator inputs velocity inputs to the velocity of the output link.
-Now this output link could be having a translator motion or a rotary motion or it may be motion in space on the plane or in space, it may also have orientation etcetera.
-So, the problem of velocity analysis is to find the velocity input output relation; input output means from the actuator to the output and the reverse.
+So, the problem of velocity analysis is to find the velocity input-output relation, inputoutput means from the actuator to the output and the reverse.